 3. Once the cramp goes away, rotate your leg clockwise and anti-clockwise to relax your muscles.

 Simply, grind some yellow mustard (pili sarso) to make fine powder.
-Take one glass of water and add 1 tsp yellow mustard powder, 2 tsp of honey (shahad) in it and drink.
-It is believed that the acetic acid in mustard helps to stimulate the muscles by producing more acetylcholine in the body and preventing leg cramps.
+Add 1 tsp yellow mustard powder and 2 tsp of honey (shahad) in a glass of water and drink.
+It is believed that the acetic acid in mustard helps to stimulate the muscles; it helps to produce more acetylcholine in the body and prevents leg cramps.